-Nominees should be aware that Trustees are required to attend at least 30 meetings per year.
+Nominees should be aware that Trustees of Foundation North are required to attend at least 30 meetings per year.
 Board and committee meetings are held on Mondays and are generally held in the Foundation’s offices in Ponsonby Rd, Auckland.
 Meetings may take between 4-6 hours.
 In addition, allowance should be made for preparation/reading time and for representing the Foundation at grantee and community events throughout the year.

 Trustees’ annual remuneration is determined by the Cabinet Fees Framework.